 (…existing texts…)

-The Recommended WUR Wake-up Frame Rate field is set to 0 to indicate that the WUR non-AP STA has no recommendation on the data rate to be used for WUR Wake-up frames.
-The Recommended WUR Wakeup Frame Rate field is set to 1 to indicate that LDR is recommended to be used for individually or group addressed WUR Wake-up frames transmitted to the WUR non-AP STA.
-The Recommended WUR Wake-up Frame Rate field is set to 2 to indicate that HDR is recommended to be used for individually or group addressed WUR Wake-up frames transmitted to the WUR non-AP STA.
-3 is reserved.
+The Recommended WUR Wake-up Frame Rate field is set to 0 to indicate that the WUR non-AP STA has no recommendation on the data rate to be used for WUR Short Wake-up frames or WUR Wake-up frames.
+The Recommended WUR Wakeup Frame Rate field is set to 1 to indicate that LDR is recommended to be used for WUR Short Wake-up frames or individually or group addressed WUR Wake-up frames transmitted to the WUR non-AP STA.
+The Recommended WUR Wake-up Frame Rate field is set to 2 to indicate that HDR is recommended to be used for WUR Short Wake-up frames or individually or group addressed WUR Wake-up frames transmitted to the WUR non-AP STA.
+3 is reserved.(#7109)

 (…existing texts…)